 Dehydration is definitely one of the main causes of cellulite.
 It gives the skin a shrivelled, aged and lumpy look that’s not attractive at all.
 Hydration, on the other hand, smooths the skins surface to give it a healthy glow and texture.
 Water also helps with detoxification.
 So start drinking, at the very minimum, eight to ten glasses of filtered water every day.
 Try and drink your first two glasses first thing in the morning too, before you have anything to eat or drink.
 And be sure to add a slice or two of fresh lemon or cucumber (or both) to your water as well.
 Lemons and cucumber are powerful detoxifiers.

-When you look to purchase your ACV, it’s important that you only buy the organic apple cider vinegar which still contains the “mother” apple (very important).
+When you look to purchase your ACV, it’s important that you only buy the organic apple cider vinegar which still contains the “mother” apple (like these).
 This is ACV in its raw, unprocessed state.
-Never, ever use distilled or processed vinegars.
+Never, ever use distilled or processed vinegar's of any kind.

 So there are two ways to use the apple cider vinegar for cellulite reduction.
 Firstly, (and most importantly) as an internal remedy, and secondly, as an external remedy…

-For internal use, mix two tablespoons of ACV in a glass of warm, filtered water and drink five minutes before a meal.
+For internal use, mix one to two tablespoons of ACV in a glass of warm, filtered water and drink five minutes before a meal.
 Repeat this process 3 times a day.
 You may also add a teaspoon of manuka honey to the mix if you find yourself struggling with the taste.
-The better option, however, may be to take the easy-to-swallow ACV capsules instead.
+The better option, however, may be to go with the easy-to-swallow apple cider vinegar capsules instead.

 For external use, make an ACV body wrap by mixing apple cider vinegar and water in equal parts, then rubbing this solution on the affected area.
 Wrap the area(s) in plastic wrap and a warm towel for 1 hour before showering.